 First, let's look at the magnitude of the return on the 'donated' contritbutions:

 "One day after a New York investment group raised $110,000 for Republican Rep. Jerry Lewis, the House passed a defense spending bill that preserved $160 million for a Navy project critical to the firm...
-None of the people connected to Cerberus had ever given money to either Lewis or his political action committee before the fundraiser or the vote on the bill Lewis sponsored, a USA TODAY analysis of their political contributions shows."
+None of the people connected to Cerberus had ever given money to either Lewis or his political action committee before the fundraiser or the vote on the bill Lewis sponsored, a USA TODAY analysis of their political contributions shows."cheap, no?

 perhaps we can't prove a quid-pro-quo yet, but a former chief lawyer for the Federal Election Commission notes that